Save money through simple car DIY

 If your windscreen gets chipped, most insurers will cover the cost of a repair without you having to pay towards it, and your no claims discount will not be affected.

-If a chip develops into a crack and your windscreen needs to be replaced your insurer will usually pay for this, but you are likely to have to contribute £50-£100 towards the cost.
-Find out how to find a good car insurance deal.
+If a chip develops into a crack and your windscreen needs to be replaced your insurer will usually pay for this, but you’re likely to have to contribute £50-£100 towards the cost.

 Keep it clean